 Oct.
 21 has seen plenty of memorable moments from some of the best players in National Hockey League history.
-This date has been big over the years for hockey fans in Quebec City, Detroit and Pittsburgh.
+This date has been big over the years for hockey fans in Quebec City, Detroit, and Pittsburgh.
+So, let’s climb aboard the THW time machine to revisit all the great memories.

 Lafleur & Dionne Own the Day